Getting additional, exclusive time in the parks is a huge benefit to staying at a Disney World Resort hotel.

 First up, if you’re headed to the Disney World theme parks for early entry you’ll want to make sure you’ve got a good understanding of your transportation options.
-These vary from resort to resort, and there are some limitations right now on some of the transportation, so it’s important that you know exactly how you can get yourself from your hotel to the parks.
+These vary from resort to resort, so it’s important that you know exactly how you can get yourself from your hotel to the parks.

-If you’re staying at Disney’s Grand Floridian Resort & Spa or Disney’s Contemporary Resort, you can hop on the monorail to go to Magic Kingdom.
-The monorail station at Disney’s Polynesian Village Resort is temporarily closed, but guests staying at that resort can take a quick walk over to the Transportation & Ticket Center and hop on the monorail there to get to Magic Kingdom.
+If you’re staying at Disney’s Grand Floridian Resort & Spa, Disney’s Polynesian Village Resort, or Disney’s Contemporary Resort, you can hop on the monorail to go to Magic Kingdom.

 Generally, the Monorail System operates from 30 minutes prior to earliest park opening until one hour after latest park closing.

 If you’re in the mood for some morning exercise, you can choose to walk to some of the parks, depending on what resort you’re staying at.
 Those at the Contemporary have a short walk over to Magic Kingdom.
-And the walkway between Disney’s Grand Floridian Resort & Spa and Magic Kingdom is also now open.
+And the walkway between Disney’s Grand Floridian Resort & Spa and Magic Kingdom isn’t too long.
 You could even walk from the Polynesian to the Grand Floridian and from there to Magic Kingdom if you want to.